aosuchowski/aosuchowski/README.md

 - 👋 Hi!
 I’m Alex
-- 👀 I’m interested in: astronomy, photography, gardening, cooking...the list goes on!
+- 👀 I’m interested in astronomy, photography, gardening, and cooking—to name a few things
-- 📚 My research interests are: offshore geotechnical engineering, seismic geophysics
+- 📚 My research interests are offshore geotechnical engineering and seismic geophysics
 - 🌱 I’m currently learning: Python, how to make music using Sonic Pi

 <!---